John Leary (politician): Organizations

 Leary was among the original founders of the Rainier Club, one of Seattle's most prestigious organizations.
 He became its president in 1890 and served at least through 1891.

 In addition, Leary was an officer in Seattle's chapter of the Royal Arch Masons and a member of a local chapter of Odd Fellows.

 Death and legacy

 Leary suffered from liver disease in the last three years of his life.
 He withdrew from most business activities and spent substantial time in Southern California.
 He also made two trips to Carlsbad, Germany.

 Leary died of heart failure in Riverside, California, on February 8, 1905.
 His body was transported to Seattle, and his funeral took place on February 15.
 He was buried at Lake View Cemetery on Capitol Hill.

-Leary died one of the wealthiest person in Seattle, leaving a fortune valued at $2 million ($53,000,000).
+Leary died one of the wealthiest people in Seattle, leaving a fortune valued at $2 million ($53,000,000).
 It was left almost entirely to his wife, Eliza.
 A Seattle street, Leary Way, was named after him.